 FAMILY PROGRAMS are for groups or individual families where the focus is on the whole participation of the group.
 We also offer YOUTH PROGRAMS where the program is focused on the youth, with a couple adults in attendace to help supervise the group.

 2017 SCHEDULE of Sunday Family Programs

-PLEASE NOTE: Programs are not offered August 27 & September 3, and the schedule may not be the same during our Special Family Day programs.
+PLEASE NOTE: The schedule may not be the same during our Special Family Day programs.

 Sundays, September 10 - November 19, 10 a.m. - 3 p.m.

 • Bird Watching - every second Sunday, 8 a.m. - 10 a.m.